 The Changes In The Chinese Food Market Are Inevitable

-The successful provision of food safety is a guarantee of stability for society and progressive development of the whole country.
+The successful provision of food safety is a guarantee of stability for society and the progressive development of the whole country.
 At the same time, it’s one of the main manifestations of the state’s respect for its own population.
 It’s clear the inability to ensure food safety violates a country’s image and closes the way for the export of domestic food, the income from which makes a tangible contribution to the total economy.
 China feels the need to bring crucial changes to its food market acutely, and considering the latest tendencies, these innovations should obviously be based on blockchain.
 In case of successful technology integration, it is possible to reduce the costs associated with the search for and removal of unsafe food and to significantly reduce the number of deaths and illnesses due to toxic products.